 When a property is in a rural area it is quite likely that there are zones that the local or regional authorities have designated as protected natural areas, or where special restrictions apply.
 It is essential, therefore, that this type of purchase is always overseen by a qualified lawyer.
 It is quite common for rustic properties and rural houses (casas rurales) not to have documentation as a result of their age, and sometimes they are not even registered in the Land Registry.
 If you are going to turn a rustic property into a private home by reforming an old house, and do not intend to carry out agricultural activities in it, you must take great care before paying any deposit.
 Rustic properties are often subject to easements such as access rights for water or electrical apparatus, rights of way, access for livestock, etc. Buyers must make sure that there will be no limitations on their ownership and use of their property.

 Apartments or units in aparthotels are intended primarily for commercial use.
 This can sometimes be annoying or subject to restrictions.
 It is important, therefore, for buyers to make sure that the limitations imposed on the use of the property as a commercial venture do not affect their legitimate rights as owners.
 We recommend that buyers inspect the community rules or statutes because there may be restrictions concerning renting to third parties and tourists.
 The properties intended for tourism use are also subject to special administrative regulations because this activity is protected by the State and the Autonomous Communities.
 It is also common for community statutes to establish preferential acquisition rights in favour of in-house tourism development businesses.
-Finally, you must make sure before buying it that the property does not have a current tourism development contract because (*** sentence in the Spanish version ends abruptly).
+Finally, you must make sure before buying that your new property does not have current tourism development restrictions.

 If you are planning to buy a property with a mortgage you will need to approach a local bank, taking along your identification documents, tax reference number, NIE, proof of income, and evidence of any property owned in Spain or elsewhere.
 Normally, mortgage applications involve opening a bank account with the bank concerned and paying in some funds as well as covering the costs of a valuation of the property you wish to buy and bank charges to consider the application.
 These procedures usually take around a fortnight.
 If the purchase is entirely dependent on a mortgage being granted, make sure that there is a specific clause in the purchase contract so that you do not lose any deposit in the event that the mortgage is denied.